ayangtj/Air-Quality-Monitor/README.md

 ## Installation

 for main.py
-- Use pip to install the required third party packages: <code>pip -r requirements.txt</code>, do this step after downloading the app folder
+- Use pip to install the required third party packages: <code>pip install -r requirements.txt</code>, do this step after downloading the app folder

 for run_package.py
 - Use pip to build and install package as a local package and install required packages